 The second was on the same trip but in Fraser Island, off the east coast of Queensland.
 Even though that was for three nights – I went to sleep most evenings having consumed a box of wine.
 So I’m sure I could have been on a park bench for all the difference that would have made!
 Plus, it was pretty spectacular freshening up in the island’s several stunning freshwater pools and lakes, and not in some grubby shower huts.

 A few years later, we went trekking the Inca Trail in Peru, I was so exhausted from the day’s walking as well as the lack of oxygen in the air, that sleeping, even if it was on hard ground, was bliss.
 Not being able to wash for four days, however, wasn’t so great.

 A Family Glamping Guide

 If like me, you really haven’t got a clue about the etiquette of camping, or you’re first-timers and want to give it a go, then Halfords have some helpful advice in their Ultimate Camping Guide which gives fabulous recommendations on where stay at popular hotspots from Cornwall to Scotland and everywhere in between – plus all sorts of adventures from festivals to going abroad and even camping recipes.

 I never realised there was so much to consider before going on a camping trip – I mean it’s common sense really to practice pitching your tent first at home.
 Why have I never done that before?
 What really caught my interest in the handy guide, though, is that it also points out glamping is now a popular alternative.

 So I can really have the best of both worlds!
-A combination of getting back to the nature with the necessary luxuries means it’s a win win all round.
+A combination of getting back to nature with the necessary luxuries means it’s a win-win all around.
 And when faced with an abundance of glamping choices, I think the MTM family will be hard pressed not to have a good time.

 Check out these camping pods in Yorkshire’s Humble Bee Farm.
 They look fantastic